Abyssinian Baptist Church: History

 Dietrich Bonhoeffer, the future prominent German theologian, anti-Nazi activist and martyr, arrived in New York in 1930 - then a young student doing postgraduate study at the Union Theological Seminary.
 Frank Fisher, a black fellow-seminarian, introduced Bonhoeffer to the Abyssinian Church, where Bonhoeffer taught Sunday school and formed a lifelong love for African-American spirituals, a collection of which he took back to Germany.
 He heard Adam Clayton Powell Sr. preach the Gospel of Social Justice, and became sensitive to not only social injustices experienced by minorities but also the ineptitude of the church to bring about integration.
-It was there that Bonhoeffer began to see things "from below" — from the perspective of those who suffer oppression.
+It was there that Bonhoeffer began to see things "from below"—from the perspective of those who suffer oppression.
 He observed, "Here one can truly speak and hear about sin and grace and the love of God... the Black Christ is preached with rapturous passion and vision."
-Later Bonhoeffer referred to his impressions abroad as the point at which he "turned from phraseology to reality." - themes which were on Bonhoeffer's return to Germany manifested in his outspoken opposition to the Nazi regime and especially to its persecution of the Jews, and for which Bonhoeffer eventually paid with his life.
+Later Bonhoeffer referred to his impressions abroad as the point at which he "turned from phraseology to reality."—themes which were on Bonhoeffer's return to Germany manifested in his outspoken opposition to the Nazi regime and especially to its persecution of the Jews, and for which Bonhoeffer eventually paid with his life.

 By 1930, the church had 13,000 members, making it the largest African-American church in New York City, and the largest Baptist congregation in the world.
 Powell handed the reins of the church to his son Adam Clayton Powell Jr. in 1937.
-Powell became the first black Congressman from New York City, and served 14 terms in the United States House of Representatives.
+The younger Powell became the first black Congressman from New York City, and served 14 terms in the United States House of Representatives.
 Powell's "charisma, power, and notoriety", as well as his "spellbinding" preaching were the driving force behind the church's significant influence in the African American community at the time.

 The funeral of David Baldwin, preacher and step-father of author James Baldwin, took place in the Abyssinian Baptist Church, during the wake of the 1943 Harlem riot.
 James Baldwin wrote of attending his father's funeral in his most famous essay, 1955's Notes of a Native Son.

-In 1908, Adam Clayton Powell Sr became pastor of the church, and in 1923 assisted in its relocation to the north end of the city, on 138th Street.

-In 1937, when Adam Clayton Powell Jr., the son of the previous pastor succeeded his father, the Abyssinian Baptist Church had 7,000 members.

-In 1972, Samuel DeWitt Proctor became senior pastor.
-In 1989, Calvin O. Butts became senior pastor, serving until his death in 2022.
+In 1972, Samuel DeWitt Proctor became senior pastor and a prominent voice in religious and national matters.
+In 1989, Calvin O. Butts became senior pastor and followed in this tradition, serving until his death in 2022.